SimonFrauenschuh/BallOnPlateJava/README.md

 9. Connect to the database via "\connect ballonplateds;" to check, if all worked well

 ## "Start" the application
-1. Go to "BallOnPlateJava/target" and copy the file "BallOnPlate.war"
+1. Go to "BallOnPlateJava/target" and copy the file "BallOnPlate.war", that is provided in GIT
 2. Go to "wildfly-22.0.1.Final/standalone/deployments" and paste the file
 3. There should be something going on in the cmd-line, where you started the server "WFLYSRV0010: Deployed "BallOnPlate.war" (runtime-name : "BallOnPlate.war")" is good, errors are bad